Rocco Robert Shein: Club career

+JK Tallinna Kalev

-Flora
+FC Flora

 A product of Flora youth academy, Shein made his professional debut on 22 November 2020 in a Meistriliiga match against Nõmme Kalju, coming on as a substitute in the 75th minute for Markus Poom in a 3–0 away victory.
 On 10 August 2021, he made his UEFA Europa League debut as a substitute in extra-time against Omonia, which ended in a loss on aggregate after a penalty shootout.

-Utrecht
+FC Utrecht

 On 31 January 2022, Shein moved to Eerste Divisie club Jong Utrecht on loan, with an option to sign a permanent contract until 2025 at the end of the spell.
 He made his competitive debut for the club on 4 February, coming on as a late substitute in a 2–0 loss to Volendam.
 In the following match, on 7 February, Shein managed to score his first goal in a 3–2 victory against Helmond Sport.

 Shein made his Utrecht first-team debut in the Eredivisie on 29 April, starting in midfield in a 1–0 home victory against NEC.

 On 27 May 2022, Utrecht exercised their option to buy Shein's rights, he signed a three-year contract with the club and was transferred to the senior squad.

+Dordrecht

+On 26 July 2023, Shein signed a three-year contract with Eerste Divisie club FC Dordrecht for a fee of €250 000.
+He became the first player in 30 years that Dordrecht paid a transfer fee to another club for.

+Fredrikstad

+On 27 January 2025, Shein joined Fredrikstad in Norway on a four-year deal.